gngrki/Website_Creation_Examples/README.md

-# Website_Creation_Examples
-Websites for art showcase
+# Websites for art showcase

 # Backstory
 I've created 2 websites for my artwork.
 I wanted to use templates for ease and thought Wordpress is a good idea to learn, since it's highly appraised.